wp-plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.0.7 - 12/04/2013 =
+* Feature - Option for GA _setDomainName.
+* Tweak - Removed rounding when option to round at subtotal is set.
+* Fix - Allow extra flat rate options even if main rate is 0.
+* Fix - Fix email subject lines if options not set.
+* Fix - Prevent over-sanitization of attribute terms when editing products.
+* Fix - Santize terms when linking all variations.
+* Fix - Sanitize coupon code names before checking/applying.

 = 2.0.6 - 10/04/2013 =
 * Tweak/Fix - Merge taxes by CODE so totals are displayed clearer.
 Also added additonal function for getting merged tax totals, and to keep compatibility with themes.